Sara-Esm/MNIST-Classifier-TensorFlow/README.md

-# MNIST Classifier with TensorFlow
+# MNIST Classifier with TensorFlow - Coursera Week 2 Assignment

 Implementing a machine learning model using TensorFlow and Keras to classify handwritten digits from the MNIST dataset.